NietoDeveloper/Clothing-Store-Docker/client/README.md

 Ensure the backend API is running and configured correctly

-## Manuel Nieto Software Develeoper
+## Manuel Nieto Software Developer